magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 This post documents tackling MultiClinSUM task using this integrated Prodigy-DSPy workflow.
 I'll move beyond generic metrics to show how you can use Prodigy and DSPy to systematically engineer a custom, human-aligned metric and use it to both guide and validate a DSPy program, resulting in an LLM system that is not just coherent, but truly useful for its intended purpose.

-## Step 1: Collecting Granular Human Feedback with Prodigy
+## Step 1: Collecting granular human feedback with Prodigy

 The first step was to define a baseline **DSPy program** for summarization and an initial **metric** to guide it.
 For the metric, I chose **BERTScore**.
-This was motivated by the MultiClinSUM shared task itself, where organizers use BERTScore and ROUGE (as well a couple of other, undisclosed metrics) for evaluation.
-For this experiment I discarded ROUGE due to its reliance on exact lexical overlap, which makes it notoriously poor at understanding synonyms and paraphrasing.
-BERTScore, which leverages contextual embeddings to measure semantic similarity, is a much stronger and more modern baseline (TODO add citation).
+This was motivated by the MultiClinSUM shared task itself, where organizers use BERTScore and ROUGE-2 (as well a couple of other, undisclosed metrics) for evaluation.
+For this experiment I discarded ROUGE-2 due to its reliance on exact lexical overlap, which makes it less adequate for understanding synonyms and paraphrasing (Citarella et al., 2025).
+BERTScore, which leverages contextual embeddings to measure semantic similarity, is a much stronger and more modern baseline (Fabbri et al. 2020).

 <details>
 <summary>Show Baseline DSPy Summarization Program</summary>